MokoSan/FinancialAccounting/Part1/Notes.md

       5. Investment Securities: Sold within a year - current assets.
       6. Listed in order of liquidity.
       7. Current assets are the lifeblood / oil that keeps the business going.
 Assets are sold and cash is collected and process is repeated.
-   2. Non-Current: You expect to still be around over a year to be on the next balance sheet.
+   2. __Non-Current__: You expect to still be around over a year to be on the next balance sheet.
       1. Long Term Investments:
          1. Earn Income
          2. Exercise Influence on the company they are invested in
       2. Property
       3. Plant
       4. Equipment
-      5. Intangibles
+         1. Depreciation: Depreciation is an accounting method of allocating the cost of a tangible or physical asset over its useful life or life expectancy.
+Depreciation represents how much of an asset's value has been used up.
+      5. Intangibles: Assets with no physical or tangible characteristics such as agreements, contracts, rights or permissions.
+         1. General reporting rule is that the intangible assets that are bought from others and not created by themselves.
+         2. Examples:
+            1. Patents
+            2. Trademarks
+            3. Goodwill: Amount paid over and above the value of the assets acquired.
+            4. Franchises
+         3. All others are reported in the "Other Assets" heading or listed separately.
+            1. Examples: Deferred Income Tax Assets and Long Term Receivables.
+   3.